Lysiphlebus testaceipes: Description

 L. testaceipes is a black wasp less than 3 mm in length with translucent wings.
 Females have short ovipositors.
 Due to their size, adults may be difficult to observe in the wild.
 Aphid mummies produced by this parasitoid appear as rounded and swollen aphids beige or tan in color.
 An exit hole may be visible on the aphid mummy if the adult wasp has emerged.

 Distribution

 L. testaceipes is native to the southern United States and South America.
 This species was first introduced in Europe to Czechoslovakia in 1972 as a bio-control agent and can now be found on every continent except Antarctica.
 Following introduction to Europe, L. testaceipes spread relatively quickly along the Mediterranean coast to eventually cover the entire Mediterranean area.
 It has since then moved north to the foothills of the Pyrenees and has been found in Serbia as of 2013.
+Populations of this species were also recorded in the Alps up to 2200 m asl.
 In the United States, L. testaceipes has been found as far north as Wisconsin.

 The ability of this species to spread into cooler areas led to its removal from the European Plant Protection Organization's list of positive biological control agents in 2008.